 One last type of charger could kill two birds with one stone.
 The kinetic-energy charger, which uses motion to generate electricity to power your mobile device, is already available, but there are upgraded ones on the way.
 These newer kinetic chargers will actually create enough power to be useful as something more than a novelty.
 And, as a big side benefit, if they really catch on, they could solve the low-power problem and the obesity problem in one fell swoop.

-For more information on mobile living and related topics, look over the links on the next page.
+For more information on mobile living and related topics, look over the links below.